 - Use a suitable cable to connect the micro USB connector on the PanelDue controller to a USB port on your PC.
 Caution!
-Take care not to exert too much sideways or up/down force on the USB connector, or you may pull the USB connector off the board.
-The backlight on the display should illuminate, but the display will probably be blank if you are using a display panel that is not compatible with the firmware programmed into the controller board.
+With version 1.0 and 1.1 PanelDue boards, take care not to exert too much sideways or up/down force on the USB connector, or you may pull the USB connector off the board.
+If the board has already been programmed then the backlight should illuminate.

 - Press and hold the Erase button of the PanelDue for at least one second.
 You can access this button by pressing the end of a straightened-out paper clip through the hole in the enclosure.

-- Press and release the Reset button.
+- Release the Erase button, then press and release the Reset button.
 If you have a version 2.0 board then the backlight will turn off.

 - Identify the COM port number or port name of the PanelDue board on your PC.
 If you use Windows, you can do this via Start->Control Panel->System->Device Manager.
 Expand Ports (COM and LPT), and look for Bossa port.
 Make a note of the port number.
 If you can’t find the port, try repeating the Erase and Reset sequence, or disconnecting and reconnecting the USB cable, or try a different USB port on your computer.
 Note: the port number of the Bossa port for PanelDue will not be the same as the one you use when uploading firmware to Duet electronics.